 RIWCP is very understanding of the fact that you have other commitments.
-Leading up to the project, we will send a form asking about your specific scheduling conflicts.
 As long as you communicate your needs to us, we are willing to work with you.
-The only dates we ask that you make yourself fully available for are 5/29-5/31: the tech and show dates.
+The only non-negotiable dates that you must be fully available are May 20 through May 22 for tech rehearsal and performances.

 As a choreographer, what if I change my mind about my piece?

 Things change all the time!
 Just give us a general idea of where your piece is currently headed.
 You do not need to follow through with your original vision if inspiration leads you elsewhere.

 Can I rework a piece that I've already choreographed?

 At this time, we are only accepting proposals for new work.
 A previously choreographed work may be considered if you are planning a major overhaul, which you must detail in your proposal.